heatherjc07/old2.heatherjc07.github.com/_posts/2015-08-30-i-know-how-she-does-it.md

 share: true
 tags: [work life balance, fulfilment, book, review]
 ---
 Early on in my pregnancy I was having one of those moments where I wondered how I was going to manage two small people and a career.
 I’m competitive and want to do well but at the same time my mum gave me and my sister a great childhood staying at home with us so I value spending quality time with my children.
-I came across [I Know How She Does It](http://www.amazon.co.uk/Know-How-She-Does-Successful/dp/159184732X) by Laura VanderKam and I was interested to see how other women carve out their time.
+I came across [I Know How She Does It](http://www.amazon.co.uk/Know-How-She-Does-Successful/dp/159184732X) by Laura Vanderkam and I was interested to see how other women carve out their time.

 There are loads of interesting tips within the book but some **key** things which stood out for me were: